1. National healthcare is a public duty.

 4. The current healthcare system consists of a collection of incompatible private and public programs.

 All plans also awkwardly attempted to lump together into a single nationwide system a number of disparate healthcare markets.
-The system is inevitably an inefficient, fragmented and ultimately inadequate system in trying to meld together those differing, really incompatible, markets.
+The system is inevitably an inefficient, fragmented and ultimately inadequate hybrid system.
+It tries to meld together those differing, really incompatible, markets.
 Here is the breakdown and how legislation has attempted to address the varying issues of each:

 a.
 Employer-provided health insurance is a widespread market based system that has severe coverage shortcomings.